applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/pairwise-alignment.md

 >>> %psource _compute_score_and_traceback_matrices
 ```

 You can now apply this function to `seq1` and `seq2` to compute the dynamic programming and traceback matrices.
-Based on the arrows in your traceback matrix, what do you think the four different values used in this traceback matrix represent?

 ```python
 >>> from skbio.sequence import Protein